LSmyrnaios/PublicationsRetriever/README.md

 A program which finds the Document Urls from the given Publication Page Urls.<br/>

-It takes as input a JSON file with the pubPages and gives an output in JSON, which contains the pubPages with their docUrls and the errorCause, if any error prevented the discovery of the docUrl.<br/>
+It takes as input a JSON file with the pubPages and gives an output in JSON, which contains the pubPages with their docUrls and a comment, which is either empty, or it contains the docFileName (if we have set to store the dcoFiles), or, if there was any error which prevented the discovery of the docUrl, it contains the errorCause.<br/>

 PubPage: *the web page with the publication's data.*<br/>
 DocUrl: *the url of the document file.*<br/>